skoppe/spasm/README.md

 - run `dub run spasm:bootstrap-webpack` to generate the webpack/dev-server boilerplate
 - start writing!

-Add any extra css/js you need to the `index.template.html`, or you can use any of the myriad features of webpack to include what you need.
+You can add any extra css/js you'll need to the `index.template.html`, or you can use any of the myriad features of webpack to include what you need.

 # How to compile your application